CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 ### Audit Channel

-After you successfully construct an `AuditConnection` object, you must construct an `AuditChannel` object.
+After you successfully construct an `AuditConnection` object, you must then create an `AuditChannel` object.

 This object represents a logical channel to the datastore (that is, Elasticsearch in this implementation). **It is NOT a thread-safe object and must not be shared across threads without synchronization.** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
 The objects are lightweight and caching them is not that important.